clarson469/loading-animation/README.md

 A simple loading animation using JS and CSS3
 The animation is technically pure CSS, it just uses JS to initialise and remove the animation as required

+You can watch it happen here[https://codepen.io/clarson469/pen/QdBpwJ]
+ - though it should be noted the code in the Pen is a bit different, but that's just to make it a better pen

 Contains two versions of the `main()` function:
  - the first is for demonstration purposes, it uses `setTimeout()` to mimc some asynchronous loading operation
  - the second, which is commented-out, is the one you would use in production, where you need to provide a logic statement to determine whether to end the loading animation or not.